https://adstxt.journeymv.com/sites/2a15b594-419d-4651-b026-116fb69af2b2/ads.txt

 It’s a staple in many Southern kitchens, offering a creamy, flavorful filling with the perfect balance of spices and sweetness.

 Today, I’m sharing my version of this classic dessert, made extra special with a touch of fresh lemon and orange juice.
-The citrus twist adds a subtle brightness that complements the richness of the sweet potatoes and spices.
+The sweet potato pie with orange juice adds a subtle brightness that complements the richness of the sweet potatoes and spices.
 Trust me, this is a pie that will have everyone asking for seconds!

 Ingredients: